Pete1230z/Pete-s-Pressure-Washing-Website/README.md

 }
 ```

-Lines 101-111: Created a new getter and setter for both valMin and valMax.
+Lines 101-111: Created a new getter and setter for both minInv and maxInv.
 ```java
  public int getMinInv() {
     return minInv;